Garfield Super Block - Play Area, Promenade & Restroom Renovation

 Other upgrades include site lighting, an accessible ramp at the southeast to complement existing stair access, a multi-use court for tennis and basketball, and a reconfigured plaza around the comfort station (restroom building) at the northeast.

-During construction the contractor will need to close the park.
-Seattle Parks and Recreation and the contractor hired for the project will work to minimize impact to the neighborhood.
+During construction, the contractor will need to close the park.
+Seattle Parks and Recreation and the contractor hired for the project will work to minimize the impact on the neighborhood.

 Community Participation